Wilm0rien/EveOnlineMiningYield/README.md

 # EveOnlineMiningYield
 This is a followup to a [reddit post](https://www.reddit.com/r/Eve/comments/5bp0sm/mining_yield_with_the_november_update/) which shows the comparison of the different combinations of mining ships and boost.

+This page is currently limited to ore yields (except Mercoxit) but will be extended to ice and gas.

+# Ore Mining Yield

 ## Mining Ship Yields
 Meanwhile the game displays the outcome of mining yield in the hover information of the mining laser.
 For example when a hulk with is boosted to the maximum possible value it displays a 37.8m3/s value on its mining laser see this example screenshot: